tbeucler/HybridESM/README.md

 ***

 ## NCAM

+The Neural Community Atmosphere Model (NCAM) uses a real geography setup and combines residual and convolutional strategies, with memory (two time steps are sufficient).
+It replaces only the moist physics components of CAM, including deep and shallow convection and latent heating from microphysics, but does not replace radiation.

 ### Latest coupled simulations in [Han, Y., Zhang, G. J., & Wang, Y. (2023).
 An ensemble of neural networks for moist physics processes, its generalizability and stable integration.
 Journal of Advances in Modeling Earth Systems, 15(10), e2022MS003508.](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2022MS003508)